WenqiZhai/Housing-Price-Prediction/README.md

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

-To solve this problem, I compared the rmse ridge and lasso regression model to predict the price and then applied Xgboost to enhance the accuracy.
+To solve this problem, I compared the root mean squared error for ridge and lasso regression model to predict the price and then applied Xgboost to enhance the accuracy.

 For more details, please refer to the file named "Lasso_Xgboost_HousePricePrediction.ipynb"